 The preferred method for correcting a missed buoy is to have a strategically placed buoy on the course which serves as a "penalty buoy" (commonly called the "Black Buoy").
 If a rider fails to properly negotiate, or misses, a buoy then that rider must properly negotiate the penalty buoy instead of reattempting the missed buoy.
 The buoy should be placed between the merge section of an option course and the finish line buoys.
 The penalty buoy should be placed in a position to cause the offending rider to markedly depart from the course.
 Riders who cut the course may not make up any missed buoy by negotiating the penalty buoy.
 If the race director determines that a rider is strategically missing a buoy to gain a position then that rider may be penalized even if the penalty buoy is properly negotiated.
 The penalty buoy should be placed in a location sufficient to cause lost time to the rider who has missed the originally intended buoy so that an advantage is not gained by having to take the penalty buoy.
 The location of the penalty buoy should allow for safe travel to and from the rest of the race course.
-The penalty buoy may not be renegotiated if missed or improperly negotiated.
-The race director may make some buoys/pathways ineligible for the penalty buoy if missed or improperly negotiated (i.e. log jump, merge buoy, first turn buoy, etc.).
+The penalty buoy may not be renegotiated if missed or improperly negotiated (i.e. log jump, merge buoy, first turn buoy, etc.).